MahanSharifi86/web-intrusion-incident-case/README.md

 The available evidence indicates a multi-stage compromise involving:

-- Repeated authentication attempts against the WordPress login interface.
+* Repeated authentication attempts against the WordPress login interface.
-- Successful access to the WordPress administrative interface.
+* Subsequent access to the WordPress administrative interface.
-- Repeated retrieval of `backup.tar.gz`.
+* Repeated retrieval of `backup.tar.gz`.
-- Host-level access through the `www-data` account.
+* Host-level access through the `www-data` account.
-- Payload retrieval and execution on WEB-01.
+* Payload retrieval and execution on WEB-01.
-- Modification of host security controls and filesystem permissions.
+* Modification of host security controls and filesystem permissions.
-- Deployment and subsequent use of a web shell.
+* Deployment and subsequent use of a web shell.
-- Persistence through modification of `sudoers`.
+* Persistence through modification of `sudoers`.
-- Suspicious privileged activity on PC-MANAGER.
+* Suspicious privileged activity on PC-MANAGER.
-- Encoded PowerShell execution.
+* Encoded PowerShell execution.
-- Creation of the `SysUpdate` service.
+* Creation of the `SysUpdate` service.
-- Repeated outbound connections to `194.34.132.15:4444`.
+* Repeated outbound connections to `194.34.132.15:4444`.
-- Database activity involving WordPress authentication data.
+* Database activity involving WordPress authentication data.
-- Subsequent suspicious activity on DC-01.
+* Subsequent suspicious activity on DC-01.
-- Evidence consistent with lateral movement and expansion of the compromise.
+* Evidence consistent with lateral movement and expansion of the compromise.
-- Repeated access to potentially sensitive backup data.
+* Repeated access to potentially sensitive backup data.

 Findings are assessed according to the strength of the available evidence rather than solely on behavioral assumptions.